-Pink Oysters are a tropical oyster strain that thrives in warm weather.
-It produces beautiful clusters of pink to near red mushrooms that are a favorite at farmer's markets.
+Pink Oysters are a tropical Oyster strain that thrives in warm weather.
+It produces beautiful clusters of pink to near red mushrooms that are a favorite at farmers' markets.
 The color intensifies when they grow with adequate light!

 Cooking: Pink Oysters can easily replace button mushrooms in most recipes and pair well with many cuisines and flavors.
-Like all Oyster Mushrooms, they retain water and may develop a viscous texture when undercooked.
+Like all Oyster mushrooms, they retain water and may develop a viscous texture when undercooked.
 If you prefer a firm or dryer texture, continue to cook Pink Oysters until their liquid has reduced and cooked off and they begin to brown.

-1) Your Pink Oyster mushroom grow kit is an amended sawdust block that has been completely colonized by oyster mushroom mycelium.
-Do not open your bag, instead take the block and place it on its side, exposing a side where the block presses right up against the plastic bag.
+1) Your Pink Oyster mushroom grow kit is an amended sawdust block that has been completely colonized by Pink Oyster mushroom mycelium.
+Do not open your bag.
+Instead take the block and place it on its side, exposing a side where the block presses right up against the plastic bag.
 Take a sharp knife and slice a 5-6 inch slice along the bag, slicing the bag with as little damage done as possible to the block.
 Gently squeeze out any air left in the bag, take the loose flap without mushroom substrate in it, and fold it underneath the kit.
 The Pink Oyster mushroom mycelium will sense the oxygen in the air and produce mushroom ‘pins’, another word for ‘baby mushrooms’.
 This should begin to happen within two weeks of slicing your bag.

 3) Harvest your mushrooms when they resemble the photograph on the front of your kit!
 Harvest before the caps flatten out and become concave.
 Mushrooms grow quickly, so when you spot your first mushroom pins keep a close eye on them.
 The warmer the environment the faster they will grow.
 Mushrooms should be ready to harvest 2-5 days after pin formation.